ow2-chameleon/everest/src/site/markdown/everest-osgi/index.md

 - **org.apache.felix.ipojo.everest.osgi.config.ConfigurationResource**: ConfigurationResource class used to represent this resource

 ## Log Entry
-Log Entry resource represents a Log Entry of OSGi Log Service
+Log Entry resource represents a Log Entry of OSGi Log Service.

 ### Path
 > /osgi/logs/[log-time]

 ### Observable
-This resource is **observable**.
-It delivers events for the following:
+This resource is **not observable**.

 ### Operations
 - **READ**: Get the current state of this log entry